 This table lists the requirements for all central recirculation systems.
 HERS rater must ensure all the requirements in this table are met.

+01 Reference information from CF1R.

-01 Drain Water Heat Recovery Manufacturer’s Name- Enter the name of the manufacturer.
+02 Drain Water Heat Recovery Manufacturer’s Name- Enter the name of the manufacturer.